ModPageSpeed 2.0 with Docker Compose

 Applying a license token

-Trial mode runs the optimization pipeline with the same code path as a
+An unlicensed install runs the optimization pipeline with the same code

 into .env: